-A weak financial system will not only increase the cost of financial intermediation and thereby hamper economic activity, but it will also create a contingent liability on the sovereign's financial resources, as evident during the global financial crisis.
-In fact, the recent crisis has clearly highlighted the importance of financial sector stability for economic stability.
-At the same time, several sovereigns have provided financial support for financial institutions, often even in the absence of any firm commitments to do so.
+A weak financial system will not only increase the cost of financial intermediation and thereby hamper economic activity, but it will also create a contingent liability on the sovereign's financial resources.
+Based on evidence from past financial crises, financial sector stability is essential to ensure economic stability.
+To support sector stability, governments have had to come to the rescue of financial institutions, especially the systemically important ones, often even in the absence of any firm commitments to do so.
 These actions have, of course, had an impact on the financial position of the sovereigns.
-Therefore the stability of the financial sector is important not only for the country's economic prospects, but also to avoid any potential pressure on the sovereign's own creditworthiness.
+Therefore, the stability of the financial sector is important not only for the country's economic prospects, but also to avoid any potential pressure on the sovereign's own creditworthiness.